abstractとは 意味・読み方・使い方

 - June 1869, William Blackwood, Late for the Train (published in Blackwood's Magazine)

-- (intransitive, reflexive, literally, figurative) To withdraw oneself; to retire.
-[First attested in the mid 17th century.][1]
+- (intransitive, reflexive, literally, figuratively) To withdraw oneself; to retire.
+[First attested in the mid 17 century.]

 - To conceptualize an ideal subgroup by means of the generalization of an attribute, as follows: by apprehending an attribute inherent to one individual, then separating that attribute and contemplating it by itself, then conceiving of that attribute as a general quality, then despecifying that conceived quality with respect to several or many individuals, and by then ideating a group composed of those individuals perceived to possess said quality.